trailblazer/trailblazer.github.io/gems/trailblazer/testing.md

 2. Integration tests for controllers.
 These Smoke tests only test the wiring between controller, operation and presentation layer.
 Usually, a coded click path simulates you manually clicking through your app and testing if it works.

     The preferred way here is using Rack-test and Capybara.
 3. Unit tests for cells.
-By invoking your cells with aritrary data you functionally test the rendered markup using Capybara.
+By invoking your cells with arbitrary data you functionally test the rendered markup using Capybara.

 ## Rspec